lufinkey/react-native-spotify/README.md

 * **'disconnect'**

-	Emitted when network connectivity is lost.
+	Emitted when the player loses network connectivity.

 * **'reconnect'**

-	Emitted when network connectivitiy returns after being lost.
+	Emitted when the player regains network connectivity.

 * **'temporaryPlayerError'**